C09: Respectful Campus

 Revisions to the Policy Rationale, Policy Statement, and Applicability sections of this document must be approved by the full Faculty Senate.

-The University of New Mexico promotes a working, learning, and social environment where all members of the UNM community, including but not limited to the Board of Regents, administrators, faculty, staff, students, and volunteers work together in a mutually respectful, psychologically-healthy environment.
-UNM strives to foster an environment that reflects courtesy, civility, and respectful communication because such an environment promotes learning, research, and productivity through relationships.
-Because a respectful campus environment is a necessary condition for success in teaching and learning, in research and scholarship, in patient care and public service, and in all other aspects of the University's mission and values, the University is committed to providing a respectful campus, free of bullying in all of its forms.
+The University of New Mexico (UNM) is committed to freedom of academic inquiry and encourages an environment of spirited and open debate.
+UNM does not attempt to shield people from ideas they may find unwelcome, disagreeable, or even offensive.
+At the same time, UNM is committed to providing a respectful campus that includes a working, learning, and social environment where all members of the UNM community including, but not limited to, regents, administrators, faculty, staff, students, and volunteers work together in a mutually respectful, psychologically-healthy manner.
+UNM strives to foster such an environment because a respectful campus is a necessary condition for success in teaching and learning, in research and scholarship, in patient care and public service, and in all other aspects of UNM’s mission and values.

-A respectful campus exhibits and promotes the following values:
+A respectful campus exhibits and promotes the following constructive actions:

-- exhibiting respect for individual rights and differences;
+1.3.
+Exhibiting respect for individual rights and differences.

-- emphasizing communication and collaborative resolution of problems and conflicts;
+1.6.
+Emphasizing communication and collaborative resolution of problems and conflicts.

 2. Cornerstones of a Respectful Campus